panueronen/websovellus/labs/01 Introduction to Git/worksheet.md

 In this worksheet you will learn the basic principles behind the most popular version control system.
 You will also be introduced to a code editor that runs in your web browser.
 This lab shows you how to work with a local repository.

 The lab activities are detailed and cover a lot of useful skills.
-Take the time to practice the skills and learn how to use Git.
+Take the time to practice the skills and learn how to use Git

 ## 1.1 Cloud9 IDE